ichko/differentiable-simulation/README.md

 ---

-This repo contains materials for for my masters project on learning statefull simulations with deep differentiable models.
+This repo contains materials for my masters project on learning statefull simulations with deep differentiable models.
 The focus will be to train a neural network to be an end-to-end game.

 ## Setup
 The abstraction for a simulation I will look at is as follows: